 Elevation

-This easy trail with 300m elevation gain in Ontario's Haliburton Highlands leads to panoramic summit views stretching across the Ottawa Valley.
-The well-maintained path balances forest hiking with rewarding vistas, making it perfect for stepping up from easier trails.
+This moderate trail with 300m elevation gain in Ontario's Haliburton Highlands leads to panoramic summit views stretching across the Ottawa Valley.
+The well-maintained path balances forest hiking with rewarding vistas, making it perfect for hikers with some hiking experience seeking a substantial half-day outing.

 Recommended for :